stfc/PSyclone/doc/developers.rst

 -------------------

-Halo exchanges are required when the `DISTRIBUTED_MEMORY` flag is set to `True` in order to make sure any accesses to a field's halo or to its annexed dofs receive the correct value.
+Halo exchanges are required when the `DISTRIBUTED_MEMORY` flag is set to ``true`` in order to make sure any accesses to a field's halo or to its annexed dofs receive the correct value.

 Operators and Halo Exchanges